Yeha-Tech/EthoMapsTermsOfUse/README.md

 Since OSM is a community-driven platform, we do not guarantee the accuracy, completeness, or timeliness of the map data provided.

-If you contribute data to OSM through the App (if applicable), your contributions will be governed by OSM’s terms and licensing.

 #### 5. Data Accuracy and Availability

 - While we strive to provide accurate information, we do not guarantee the correctness of map data, routes, or locations.